shivam-0806/game-forge/README.md

 ### Education and Learning
 Useful for introducing game development concepts in classrooms without requiring programming knowledge.

-### Indie Game Development
-Fast iteration for testing mechanics, themes, and art directions in small game projects.

 ### Thematic or Event-Based Games
 Allows custom game generation for events, festivals, and localized themes with ease.

-### Game Jams and Hackathons
-Export-ready HTML5 packages make it ideal for submissions to platforms like itch.io or GitHub Pages.

 ## Technical Stack